WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Example Applications

 \paragraph{\textbf{Other applications}} Because the sensitivity of readout can adaptively change during device operation, WiReSens Toolkit enables the development of tactile sensing devices that can be repurposed for different applications.
-We use this feature to develop a tactile sensing pillow that can serve both as a passive recording device for posture monitoring and as an active input interface for remote control of media playback (Fig. \ref{fig:pillow})

-The final application we developed is a smart home IoT welcome mat (Fig. \ref{fig:mat}).
+We use this feature to develop a tactile sensing pillow that can serve both as a passive recording device (higher sensitivity) for posture monitoring and as an active input interface (lower sensitivity) for remote control of media playback (Fig. \ref{fig:pillow}).
+We also developed a smart home IoT welcome mat (Fig. \ref{fig:mat}).
 The system includes a tactile sensing mat and a separate ESP32-controlled lamp.
 The mat captures tactile data, which is wirelessly transmitted using ESP-NOW to another microcontroller responsible for turning the lamp on when an authorized user is standing on it.
 In future iterations, WiReSens Toolkit could be used to enable seamless integration with other smart home devices, such as doorbells or security cameras.